Back to Agencies

 The Fire Department of the City of New York (FDNY) is the largest municipal fire department in the United States and one of the oldest, established in 1865.
 Beyond responding to fires and medical emergencies, FDNY's Bureau of Fire Prevention is responsible for enforcing the NYC Fire Code across all building types.

-FDNY's Bureau of Fire Prevention employs hundreds of fire inspectors who conduct routine and complaint-based inspections of commercial, residential, and industrial properties.
-The Bureau also issues permits for activities involving fire hazards, manages the Certificate of Fitness program, and reviews fire safety and evacuation plans.
+The Bureau of Fire Prevention employs hundreds of fire inspectors who conduct routine and complaint-based inspections of commercial, residential, and industrial properties.
+It also issues permits for activities involving fire hazards, manages the Certificate of Fitness program, and reviews fire safety and evacuation plans.

-The NYC Fire Code, which FDNY enforces, covers fire alarm systems, sprinkler and standpipe systems, means of egress, fire safety plans, hazardous materials storage, commercial cooking equipment, and much more.
-FDNY has the authority to issue violations, seal premises, and order immediate evacuations when life-threatening fire safety conditions are found.
+The NYC Fire Code — which FDNY enforces — covers fire alarm systems, sprinkler and standpipe systems, means of egress, fire safety plans, hazardous materials storage, commercial cooking equipment, and much more.
+FDNY has authority to issue violations, seal premises, and order immediate evacuations when life-threatening conditions are found.

 FDNY's Jurisdiction & Authority

-FDNY has broad authority over fire safety in all buildings in NYC.
+FDNY's Bureau of Fire Prevention has broad authority over fire safety in every NYC building.
 Key areas of jurisdiction include:

 Fire alarm and detection system installation, testing, and maintenance